What is Mipiti?

 - Implementation Controls — concrete, actionable security measures mapped to control objectives, organized into mitigation groups

-- Evidence verification — prove controls are really implemented with machine-checked evidence, without ever sending your source code to Mipiti
+- Evidence verification — prove controls are really implemented with machine-checked evidence, without requiring source-code access by the Mipiti platform

 - Compliance coverage — gap analysis against frameworks like OWASP ASVS 5.0, with automated remediation for unmapped requirements

-- Assumptions — explicit statements about what the model takes for granted
+- Assumptions — explicit statements about what the model takes for granted, optionally backed by structured

 Key differentiator